techidaily/site-win11-tips/source/_posts/guide-to-shutting-down-windows-11-privacy-features.md

 ## How to Disable Activity Tracking on Windows 11

  Activity history is a shady Windows 11 feature that has plenty of privacy concerns.
-According to[Microsoft](https://support.microsoft.com/en-us/windows/-windows-activity-history-and-your-privacy-2b279964-44ec-8c2f-e0c2-6779b07d2cbd) , the feature allows users to keep track of how they use their Windows 11 devices.
+According to [Microsoft](https://support.microsoft.com/en-us/windows/-windows-activity-history-and-your-privacy-2b279964-44ec-8c2f-e0c2-6779b07d2cbd) , the feature allows users to keep track of how they use their Windows 11 devices.
 This includes recording what apps, services, websites, and files users have used or accessed recently.
 If your PC is signed in with a Microsoft account, your data is sent to Microsoft; otherwise, your activity history is only stored locally on your device.

  Your activity history is used to personalize your Windows experience and provide relevant suggestions.
 The Windows 11**Timeline** and Microsoft Edge utilize your activity history.